What is Plate Tectonics?

 Plate Tectonics is the geologic theory that explains geologic activity of the earth

 resulting from the slow movement of large sections or lithospheric slabs called plates.
 In Plate Tectonics,

 the Earth's crust is composed of rigid and large plates that constantly move over a less rigid layer.

 What are tectonic plates?

-different geological formations such as continents, oceans or
+carry lots of different geological formations such as continents, oceans or both.

 How many tectonic plates are there?

 There are 14 large, irregular shaped tectonic plates and there are many smaller tectonic plates.

 Each tectonic plate has a name.
 The largest tectonic plate is called the Pacific plate.
 Pacific plate carries the